Formal Public Identifier

-A Formal Public Identifier (FPI) is a short piece of specially formatted text that may be used to uniquely identify a product, specification or document.
-One of their most common uses is as part of document type definitions, but they are also used in the vCard and iCalendar formats to identify the software product that has generated data.
+A Formal Public Identifier (FPI) is a short piece of text with a particular structure that may be used to uniquely identify a product, specification or document.
+FPIs were introduced as part of Standard Generalized Markup Language (SGML), and serve particular purposes in formats historically derived from SGML (HTML and XML).
+Some of their most common uses are as part of document type declarations (DOCTYPEs) and document type definitions (DTDs) in SGML, XML and historically HTML, but they are also used in the vCard and iCalendar file formats to identify the software product which generated the file.

 More recently, Uniform Resource Identifiers (URIs) and universally unique identifiers (UUIDs) are usually used to uniquely identify objects.
 FPIs have become a legacy system.

 Syntax

-An example identifier "-//W3C//DTD HTML 4.01//EN" can be broken down into two parts: the owner identifier which indicates the issuer of the FPI, and the text identifier which indicates the particular document or object the FPI identifies.
+An FPI consists of an owner identifier, followed by a double slash (//), followed by a text identifier.
+For example, the identifier "-//W3C//DTD HTML 4.01//EN" can be broken down into two parts: the owner identifier which indicates the issuer of the FPI, and the text identifier which indicates the particular document or object the FPI identifies.
 In the example, the owner identifier is "-//W3C" and the text identifier is "DTD HTML 4.01//EN".
-The two parts are separated by a double slash.

-Owner identifiers that are prefixed with "-//" indicate unregistered owners.
-(The W3C is notable for not having registered its FPI name.)
-Registered identifiers are prefixed with "+//" and a small number of identifiers assigned by International Organization for Standardization (ISO) do not require a prefix at all.
+The text identifier itself consists of multiple constituent parts.
+Sequences of whitespace are treated as equivalent to a single space.

+Owner identifier

+There are three types of owner identifier, distinguished by their first three characters, which are ISO for an ISO owner identifier, -// for an unregistered owner identifier or +// for a registered owner identifier.

+ISO owner identifier

+An ISO owner identifier is either an ISO publication number such as ISO 8879:1986, or an ISO-IR registration number given as e.g. ISO Registration Number 111 for ISO-IR-111.
+The latter type is only permitted for CHARSET FPIs (see below).
+In either case, it is distinguished by beginning with the characters ISO, and does not require any prefix before those characters.